IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

   file: beamrunner-2-install
   title: Installing
 next:
-  file: beamrunner-2b-wordcount
+  file: beamrunner-3-sample
-  title: WordCount sample app
+  title: TemperatureSample app
 ---

 To use IBM® Streams Runner for Apache Beam, its libraries must be available to the Beam application  when the application is executed.
 Additionally, you must select a context that tells the runner how to build and submit the Beam application.
 Lastly, as with any Beam pipeline, you must specify any custom application parameters or additional runner parameters.